The main campus for HSS is located off the FDR Drive at the 71st Street exit.

 Two to three weeks prior to your surgical procedure, you may be directed to make an appointment with our Presurgical Department.
 Presurgical Screening (PSS) is located in the main hospital on 3 West.

 It is very important to eat and drink as usual on the day of your PSS visit.
 Do not skip breakfast or lunch.

-The classes that are offered by the Patient Education Department are for patients undergoing spine surgery, total hip replacement and total knee replacement.
-Classes are generally scheduled on your pre-operative testing day through your surgeon's office.
+The webinars that are offered by the Patient Education Department are for patients undergoing spine surgery, total hip replacement, total shoulder replacement, and total knee replacement.

 The Patient Education Department has developed many educational materials and what to expect guides for other types of surgeries performed at HSS.
 These are reference tools designed to help guide the patient and family throughout one's recovery.

 Undergoing a surgical procedure can be a stressful experience for many patients, but HSS is focused on providing you with every tool you'll need to feel at ease with your upcoming procedure.
 Take a look at our what to expect guide to surgery at HSS.

 We believe that visitors can play a vital role in the healing process and enhance the well-being of our patients.
 Find out information about visiting your friend or family member at HSS.

 Specialized anesthesia and pain management techniques help our patients achieve better surgical outcomes after many orthopedic procedures and also may reduce the rate of other postoperative complications.